 Gudibande fort is a 17th-century structure built by chieftain Byre Gowda, who is fondly remembered as Robinhood of those times.
 The one who looted from the rich and donated to the poor, Byre Gowda was a small-time chieftain who ruled Gudibande for just 3 years.
 But within this short time, he left a legacy that still stands the test of time.
 Not only did he built this massive fortress famous for the rainwater harvesting system, but he also built a water reservoir in the town.
 Historical records suggest that Byre Gowda was inspired by the design of Madhugiri fortress (also in Karnataka) and intended to replicate the same.
 The resemblance between the two forts is uncanny.

 The 500 stone steps led us through several narrow pathways between the boulders.
 The path is dotted with turrets, ruined temples, and caves until you reach the summit.
 The Narasimha Swamy temple is a rock temple in the fort that dates back to the Chola dynasty.
 It is older than the fort itself and is responsible for the name of the town.
 [Gudi- temple, Banda – rock].
-At the top of the hill is old Shiva temple which is believed to be one of the 104 jyotirlingas in Hindu mythology.
+At the top of the hill is an old Shiva temple which is believed to be one of the 104 jyotirlingas in Hindu mythology.
 Byre Gowda built19 rock ponds in the fort for rainwater harvesting.
 Three years is all it took for this little-known ruler to build a fort and a huge water reservoir.
 He was certainly way ahead of his time and but didn’t have an heir to carry his lineage.

 Climbing 500 stone steps in scorching heat does not sound easy.
 But there was so much to see and so much to explore in the seven gates each of which led to a page in history.
 We stopped at several places to observe the carvings on the rocks and gates.
 However, the best is saved for the last – the summit.
 As we reached the summit we were greeted with gushing wind and scenery that looked like a painting.
 The view of the Byrasagara lake and the green vistas and hills all around was awe-inspiring.

 But more surprising was the color-coordinated houses, something I had never expected in an obscure place like this.
 It reminded me of the pictures of pink city Jaipur that I had seen so often.
 The houses here were different shades of bright blue and stood out beautifully in the picture-perfect scene.
 There was hardly anyone around but it didn’t feel unsafe.
 I did what I don’t do normally.
-Just laid down at the summit and closed my eyes to feel the wind brushing on my face.
+I just laid down at the summit and closed my eyes to feel the wind brushing on my face.

 Byrasagara lake is popularly described as a lake shaped like the map of India.
 I have seen it from many angles at the top of Gudibande fort and honestly, I don’t see the resemblance.
 Maybe you can look at the pictures and decide.